285sopes2usac/USAX/docs/testing.md

     <BUILD_DIR>/st/run_all_tests -T selftest -l

-## Running the self-tests directly on Tilck
+## Running the self-tests directly on usax

-In some special cases, it *does* make sense to run some self-tests directly on Tilck, especially the *perf* ones.
+In some special cases, it *does* make sense to run some self-tests directly on usax, especially the *perf* ones.
 Those tests are actually *performance* tests, not *functional* ones.
-A classic test of this kind is `kmalloc_perf`, introduced to measure the performance of Tilck's memory allocator.
-To run it or any other self-test directly on Tilck, use the `selftest` symlink to `devshell` this way:
+A classic test of this kind is `kmalloc_perf`, introduced to measure the performance of usax's memory allocator.
+To run it or any other self-test directly on usax, use the `selftest` symlink to `devshell` this way:

     selftest <test-name>

 Some tests like `kmalloc_perf` are affected a lot by the optimization level.
-If you run them on Tilck, you'll see quite a difference between regular DEBUG builds and optimized RELEASE builds with `DEBUG_CHECKS=0` (see [building]).
+If you run them on usax, you'll see quite a difference between regular DEBUG builds and optimized RELEASE builds with `DEBUG_CHECKS=0` (see [building]).
 One more nice thing about the `kmalloc_perf` test is that it can be run as a unit test as well.
-In particular, if the unit tests are built for the same *target* architecture as the kernel itself (using `ARCH_GTESTS=1`, see [Unit tests](#unit-tests) (above) and [building]), we can reproduce on the *host* machine a performance test with results very close to what we get can on get Tilck: that makes a lot easier to measure and improve the implementation of any piece of kernel code.
+In particular, if the unit tests are built for the same *target* architecture as the kernel itself (using `ARCH_GTESTS=1`, see [Unit tests](#unit-tests) (above) and [building]), we can reproduce on the *host* machine a performance test with results very close to what we get can on get usax: that makes a lot easier to measure and improve the implementation of any piece of kernel code.

 Interactive tests